unicode-org/message-format-wg/exploration/quoted-literals.md

 quoted-escape = backslash ( backslash / "|" )
 ```

-By being both uncommon in text content
-and uncommon as a string delimiter in other programming languages,
+By being both uncommon in text content and uncommon as a string delimiter in other programming languages,
 the vertical line sidesteps the "inwards" and "outwards" problems of escaping.

 - [r1 GOOD] Writing `"` and `'` in literals doesn't require escaping them via `\`.
   This means no extra `\` that need escaping.
 - [r2 GOOD] Embedding messages in most code or containers doesn't require escaping the literal delimiters.
 - [r3 GOOD] Message don't have to be modified otherwise before embedding them.
-- [r4 FAIR] Vertical lines are not commonly used as string delimiters
+- [r4 POOR/FAIR] Vertical lines are not commonly used as string delimiters
   and thus can be harder to learn for beginners.
-  There's prior art in a practice of using vertical lines as delimiters for inline code literals in email and chat.
-  Vertical bars can also be used as a separator in [delimiter-separated data formats](http://www.catb.org/~esr/writings/taoup/html/ch05s02.html).
+  Vertical bars can be used as a separator in [delimiter-separated data formats](http://www.catb.org/~esr/writings/taoup/html/ch05s02.html).
+  However, typically vertical lines tend to be used as delimiters for *separating* rather than for *enclosing*.
 - [r5 POOR] Vertical lines are not automatically paired by parsers nor IDEs.

 ## Alternatives Considered